INTRODUCING THE SMARTWAVE

 Note that the sensor will only work if it has a clear line of sight to the people in the room.
 You should bear this in mind when installing the radiators; self-learning mode will not work, for instance, if the radiators are fitted behind the sofa.
 You should never cover your SmartWave radiators, either with clothes, towels or radiator cabinets because this will block the sensor, impede heat generation and pose a safety hazard.
 The sensor has a range of 5 metres, a horizontal beam angle of 150˚ and a vertical beam angle of 84º.

 Self-learning radiators run into difficulty when it comes to bedroom heating because they are designed to provide comfort heating whenever they sense movement.
 This means that every time you roll over, your SmartWave will start producing heat.
 This is a problem because most of us prefer a lower temperature when we sleep, helping us keep cool and save a little extra on our heating bills.
-Unless you prefer a higher temperature when you sleep, you may want to consider one of the following options.
+To avoid wasting energy through accidental activation of the motion sensor, the SmartWave can be used in one of two ways:

 SmartWave electric radiators are available in a range of sizes with options to suit everything from the largest to the smallest room.
 You can use our interactive radiator calculator to work out what sizes you will need to heat your room effectively.
 Simply enter the dimensions of your room and the calculator will work out the total wattage required to heat the room.
 Then all you have to do is choose a radiator, or combination of radiators, which adds up to the required wattage.
 We sell SmartWave radiators in 450w, 800w, 1100w, 1400w and 1700w sizes.